and ~30 million suffer serious injury worldwide every year

 20% to 50% of all death in hospitals worldwide every year

-Retinopathy of Prematurity is now a leading cause of blindness among children
+Retinopathy of Prematurity, a leading cause of blindness among children

 the leading cause of death globally

-now the 4th leading cause of the global disease burden, and estimated to rank 2nd by 2020 (World Health Organisation)
+now the 4th leading cause of the global disease burden, 2nd by 2020 (WHO)

 who's life and work continue to both inspire and impact us today

 A Greek physician (c.
 460 – c.
 370 BC) credited with coining the Hippocratic Oath 'First, Do No Harm' and inspires our motto for patients: 'First, Escape Harm'.